-The round-leaved sundew is a diminutive but deadly cousin of the Venus fly trap.
-Its proper name, Drosera rotundifolia, comes from the Greek word meaning “dewy”, a reference to the plant’s glistening droplets of sticky liquid mounted at the tips of touch-sensitive tentacles.
+The sundew is a diminutive but deadly insectivorous cousin of the Venus flytrap.
+Its genus name, Drosera, comes from the Greek word meaning ‘dewy’, a reference to the plant’s glistening droplets of sticky liquid mounted at the tips of touch-sensitive tentacles.

 The more the prey panics, the more its fate is sealed, because each movement signals the sundew to releases yet more of the glue-like substance.

 The tentacle-bearing leaf blade encircles the now-entombed prey by a process of nearly instantaneous growth, simultaneously engulfing it in digestive juices.
 Within several days, all that remains of the sundew’s meal are the indigestible wings and exoskeleton.

-Explained by Darwin
+Explained by Charles Darwin

 Why would a plant opt for such a specialized lifestyle?
 Because most carnivorous plant species reside on nutrient-poor soils.
 These environments are largely competitor-free habitats, where carnivores thrive on nutrient-rich insects.